trim21/icu-py/README.md

 Before building PyICU the ICU libraries must be built and installed.
 Refer to each system's instructions for more information.

-PyICU is built with distutils or setuptools:
+PyICU is built with setuptools:

    - verify that ``pkg-config`` is available (the ``icu-config`` program is [deprecated](http://userguide.icu-project.org/howtouseicu#TOC-C-Makefiles)